 How Too Much Information Can Overwhelm You

 Information overload is a term that nowadays is used quite often.
-In today’s world we have all sorts of information all around us: data, ads, magazines, etc. It doesn’t matter if we want to or don’t, sometimes we just consume information that is useless or not interesting for us.
-So how exactly does it influence us and how to avoid it?
+In today’s world, we have all sorts of information all around us: data, ads, magazines, etc. It doesn’t matter if we want to or don’t, sometimes we consume useless or not interesting information for us.
+So how exactly does it influence us, and how to avoid it?

 “Information overload occurs when the amount of input to a system exceeds its processing capacity.
 Decision makers have fairly limited cognitive processing capacity.
 Consequently, when information overload occurs, it is likely that a reduction in decision quality will occur.” – Bertram Gross, Professor of Political Science at Hunter College.

 Newest advancements in technology definitely have impacted how much information we consume (reduced and increased), but we still use them because it makes our life easier.
 That’s why first of all we want to find out what are the main causes of this problem.

 Of course, there are plenty of them, but you can distinguish the most impactful:

 - The never stopping creation of content

 - The fact that it’s so easy to create, copy, and share the content on various online platforms and sites